How to Scrape YellowPages.com

 We are using parsel CSS selector feature to select product preview containers and iterate through each one of them:

-Each container contains preview information of the product which we can extract using few relative CSS selectors.
-Let's run this scraper and see the results it generates:
+Each container contains preview information of the product that we can extract using a few relative CSS selectors.
+Let's run our current Amazon scraper and see the results it generates:

 import httpx